Surprising stories behind some of the oldest Christmas carols

 Oh Christmas Tree

 Some of you know this song by its German name, “O Tanenbaum.”
-Would you believe me if I told you that it’s not a Christmas song?
+Would you believe that it’s not a Christmas song?

 It’s actually a Silesian folk song written sometime in the 16th century by composer Melchior Franck.
 It was originally titled “Ach Tanenbaum.”